gennyble/rnprefix/README.md

 # rnprefix
 A program to remove file name prefixes.
-I made this because I lost my shell script to rename files that come from bandcmap and I was *not* going to do it by hand.
+I made this because I lost my shell script to rename files that come from bandcamp and I was *not* going to do it by hand.

 Let's say you bought an album, Album, from the band Band and it has 4 songs.
 The